Analysis | What Is or Isn’t a Genocide? Does Russia’s Invasion of Ukraine Qualify?

 There are few more powerful words in international relations than genocide.
 But what exactly it means, when it should be invoked and what should happen when it is, is often unclear.
-It’s an issue brought to the fore by recent remarks by Ukraine President Volodymyr Zelenskiy calling Russia’s invasion of his country a genocide, a statement later echoed by U.S. President Joe Biden.
+It’s an issue brought to the fore by recent remarks by Ukrainian President Volodymyr Zelenskiy calling Russia’s invasion of his country a genocide, a statement later echoed by U.S. President Joe Biden.
+Former President Donald Trump, who in February praised Putin’s escalation in Ukraine as “genius,” joined Biden in calling Russia’s war in Ukraine a genocide.

 1. What’s the official definition of genocide?